usbarmory/interlock/README.md

 The authentication is directly tied to Linux Unified Key Setup (LUKS) disk-encryption setup on the server side.
 A successful login unlocks the specified encrypted volume, while logging out locks it back.

+A command line mode is available to execute selected operations locally, without the web interface.
+This is primarily intended to aid encryption/decryption operation with hardware keys, using HSM support on embedded firmwares.

 Design goals: